Veterans & Asbestos

 Our country’s armed forces relied heavily on the substance for most of the 20th century.
 The connection between veterans and asbestos exposure was — and continues to be — a significant problem in our country.

 Fortunately, veterans who developed mesothelioma from asbestos exposure are eligible for compensation — through multiple avenues.
 Former military members can receive disability payments from the U.S. Department of Veterans Affairs (VA).
-They can also file lawsuits against the responsible parties and make asbestos trust fund claims.
+They can also file lawsuits against the responsible asbestos manufacturers and make asbestos trust fund claims.

 Where Asbestos Was Used

 There was a large amount of asbestos used in specific areas of military vessels.
 Places such as boiler rooms and engine rooms contained the substance due to the high risk of fire.
-Asbestos was also in cement, deck tiles and other insulation products.
-Each of these uses contributed to the link between veterans and asbestos exposure.
+Asbestos was also in insulating pipe cement, deck tiles and other insulation products.
+Each of these uses contributed to the causal link between veterans, asbestos exposure, and their higher incidence of mesothelioma and lung cancer.

 Asbestos in the Navy